anettrolikova/planett/index.md

 ## Anett Rolikova - Ethereum Sunshine 🌞

-✨ I do enjoy Crypto [Twitter](https://twitter.com/AnettRolikova) a lot 💻 I don’t code much although I'm pretty active on [GitHub](https://github.com/anettrolikova) 📝 I write notes on my Personal blog - [Mind Garden](https://anettrolikova.tumblr.com/) 📸 I share my daily life on [Instagram](https://www.instagram.com/anett.rolikova/) 🚲 I love biking and shake my rides on [Strava](https://www.strava.com/athletes/61054116)
+✨ I do enjoy Crypto [Twitter](https://twitter.com/AnettRolikova) a lot

+💻 I don’t code much although I'm pretty active on [GitHub](https://github.com/anettrolikova)

+📝 I write notes on my Personal blog - [Mind Garden](https://anettrolikova.tumblr.com/)

+📸 I share my daily life on [Instagram](https://www.instagram.com/anett.rolikova/)

+🚲 I love biking and shake my rides on [Strava](https://www.strava.com/athletes/61054116)

 💼 I do have [LinkedIn](https://www.linkedin.com/in/anette-rolikova/)

-# My bio in 10 seconds
+# My Bio in 10 seconds
 Ethereum Sunshine - organiser of Ethereum gatherings, meetups and smaller events with unique perspective on Ethereum Community.
 Special ability to communicate and write in beginner friendly language.

 I used to work with Ethereum Governance project, have a lot of insights about Ethereum Community and it’s members especially from Ethereum Governance an Core Devs perspective.